VisDockHub/NewVisDock/README.md

 SVG elements chaing position, shape or other attributes over time, the VisDock frame needs to keep up with this change.

-    + AnnotationByData.update(): Regular annotations may become obsolete because their reference position is fixed to x, y coordinates.
+    + AnnotationByData.update(): regular annotations may become obsolete because their reference position is fixed to x, y coordinates.
 However, annotations By Space Data can be updated with this command which will subsequently re-locate the annotation reference to the new reference (i.e. new location of the SVG element to which the annotation is attached).
+This command can be invoked continuously for smooth transition.

-    + VisDock.updateLayers():
+    + VisDock.updateLayers(): when the under-lying host visualization changes, the cloned SVG elements need to be updated in the manner that reflects the change in the original SVG elements.
+This command updates the shape, position and other attributes of the cloned elements (may be invoked continously).

 <a href="https://github.com/VisDockHub/NewVisDock/blob/master/Tutorial.md">Go to VisDock Tutorials</a>
 ------------------------------------------------------------------------------------------------------